sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Azure.md

 **If there is no Metrics tag, there will be no metrics collected for that resource.**

 This page gives a list of all metrics that are currently supported by Azure Monitor: [Supported metrics with Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics).
 The Metrics tag should be set to a comma-separated list of the metrics that you want to track.
 If you want all available metrics, set Metrics = *.

 For example:

 [[images/metricsTags1.PNG]]

 [[images/metricsTags2.PNG]]

+It may seem expedient to simply set Metrics:* for all resources and let the add-on sort out the details.
+And in a perfect world, this would work fine.
+The add-on doesn't care.
+However, there are limits and throttles around just about everything in computing.
+One of these is the length of the query string that can be sent to the ARM api's.
+The Redis Cache resource has quite a number of available metrics (for example).
+Requesting all available metrics for Redis Cache blows past the query string limits.
+Best practice is in cases like this to limit the number of metrics requested to a top-level set for the typical case, then drill down as the situation demands.

+For Redis, the 'typical case' metrics are:

+`connectedclients,cachehits,totalkeys,serverLoad,percentProcessorTime,totalcommandsprocessed,usedmemoryRss,usedmemory,evictedkeys,expiredkeys,getcommands,cacheRead,cacheWrite,cachemisses,setcommands`

+As additional cases surface, this document will be updated.